This is a preview of the content in our French Food Decoder app. Get the app to:

 Jesus de Morteau (saucisse de Morteau)

-A smoked pork sausage available all across France, saucisse de Morteau is from the Haut-Daubs in Franche-Comté and often finds its way into choucroute garnie and bean dishes.
+A smoked pork sausage available all across France, saucisse de Morteau is from the Haut-Daubs in Franche-Comté.
+It often finds its way into choucroute garnie, petit-salé, bean dishes and is just often eaten on its own.
+It has to be cooked, usually boiled for at least minutes.

 Ferme comtoise

-The sausages are smoked in a special tall building called a tuyé (several in the area are open for visits).
-These allows for very slow smoking, especially important when making the large version, called the Jésus de Morteau (or Jésu de Morteau) so named because it’s often served at Christmas... and can weigh up to a kilo.
+The sausages are smoked in a special tall buildings with 12m plus wooden hoods called tuyés (several in the area are open for visits).
+These allow for very slow smoking over spruce or fir, especially important when making the large version, the Jésus de Morteau (or Jésu de Morteau), so named because it’s often served at Christmas... and can weigh up to a kilo.
 Both kinds are designated IGP and Label Rouge.

 AOPs and some others